NVIDIA/cloud-native-stack/install-guides/Jetson_Xavier_v7.1.md

-<h1> NVIDIA Cloud Native Core - v7.0 Install Guide for Jetson AGX Xavier or Jetson Xavier NX DevKit</h1>
+<h1> NVIDIA Cloud Native Core - v7.1 Install Guide for Jetson AGX Xavier or Jetson Xavier NX DevKit or Jetson Orin</h1>

 <h2>Introduction</h2>

-This document describes how to setup the NVIDIA Cloud Native Core collection on a single or multiple Jetson AGX Xavier or Jetson Xavier NX DevKits.
+This document describes how to setup the NVIDIA Cloud Native Core collection on a single or multiple Jetson AGX Xavier or Jetson Xavier NX DevKits or Jetson Orin.
 NVIDIA Cloud Native Core can be configured to create a single node Kubernetes cluster or to create/add additional worker nodes to join an existing cluster.

 The final environment will include:

 - JetPack 5.0
-- Kubernetes version 1.24.2
+- Kubernetes version 1.24.6
-- Helm 3.9.0
+- Helm 3.10.0
-- Containerd 1.6.6
+- Containerd 1.6.8

 <h2>Table of Contents</h2>